programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

     ## 1 FALSE     2368
     ## 2 TRUE        64

-So now you have the count - but it would make more sense to have these figures in percentage.
+So now you have the count, but it would make more sense to have these figures in percentage.
 Therefore our next step will be adding another pipe and a piece of code creating a new column holding the number of total tweets in our dataset, this is necessary for calculating the percentage later.
-You get the total number of tweets by using the `nrow`-function that returns the number of rows from a dataframe.
+You get the total number of tweets by using the `nrow` function that returns the number of rows from a dataframe.
 In our dataset one row = one tweet:

     sesamestreet_data %>%